BassHater/forestry/exampleSite/content/english/blog/simple-blog-post-1.md

 ![Dream about work in Netguru](/images/tanker.jpg "Dream about work in Netguru")

 But main dream must be one.
+Just another one step to get a job in Netguru.

 Cup of coffee and